coreybrendan/coreybrendan/README.md

 I'm Corey — a front-end developer and Juno College grad.
 I'm totally nuts about creative web design and love crafting an engaging (and accessible!) user experience.
 A little about me:

 - 🙋‍♂️ My pronouns are he/him
-- 💻 Working as a Jr. Developer in Toronto, Ontario 🇨🇦
+- 💻 Working as a React Developer in Toronto, Ontario 🇨🇦
 - 😎 My portfolio for perusing: https://codewithcorey.com
 - 🌈 Recreational designer — mostly interiors, but runs the gamut
 - 🥷 Current stack: React.js, TypeScript, Sanity.io, Next.js, Liquid, and styled-components